phalcon/documentation/docs/db-phql.md

 ## Overview

 Phalcon Query Language, PhalconQL, or simply PHQL is a high-level, object-oriented SQL dialect that allows you to write queries using a standardized SQL-like language.
-PHQL is implemented as a parser (written in C) that translates syntax into that of the target RDBMS.
+PHQL is implemented as a parser that translates syntax into that of the target RDBMS.

 To achieve the highest performance possible, Phalcon provides a parser that uses the same technology as [SQLite][sqlite].
 This technology provides a small in-memory parser with a very low memory footprint that is also